IRJIT: A Simple, Online, Information Retrieval Approach for Just-In-Time Software Defect Prediction: Introduction

 \end{itemize}

-To establish the strengths and weaknesses of our approach we compare it with a recent machine learning (ML) approach JITLine~\cite{pornprasit2021jitline}.
-JITLine is a sophisticated approach that relies on code and review based metrics~\cite{mcintosh2017fix} and bag of word tokens.
-JITLine engages in extensive tuning through SMOTE and Differential Evolution to directly optimize metrics and word vectors for AUC.
-We believe that such an approach might delay the \textit{online} prediction process~\cite{tan2015online}\cite{cabral2019class}.
-Furthermore, the review metrics used by JITLine are extracted from Gerrit review databases~\cite{gerrit} which are not frequently used by open-source projects, hence limiting the usability of JITLine to only well-documented and well-reviewed systems.
-We believe that the excellent performance of JITLine might be specific to OpenStack and Qt project due to the use of review metrics.
-Lastly, JITLine, despite being more sophisticated than prior approaches, leverages SMOTE~\cite{chawla2002smote} to create new training examples, as a consequence of which it cannot retrieve originating commits that can be blamed for a bug.
+To establish the strengths and weaknesses of our approach, we conduct a comparison with four state-of-the-art methods, including Oversampling Rate Boosting (ORB)~\cite{cabral2019class}, JITLine~\cite{pornprasit2021jitline}, JITFine~\cite{jitfine} and N-gram approach of Yan et al~\cite{yan2020JIT}.
+ORB is a leading online JIT-SDP approach that produces balanced recalls for both defective and clean classes by automatically adjusting the resampling rate to mitigate class imbalance.
+Conversely, JITLine engages in extensive tuning through SMOTE~\cite{chawla2002smote} and Differential Evolution (DE) to directly optimize metrics and word vectors for AUC.
+This process could delay the \textit{online} predictions~\cite{tan2015online}\cite{cabral2019class} making the approach less suitable for the continuous integration pipelines.
+Furthermore, as a consequence of JITLine's reliance on SMOTE to create new training examples, it cannot retrieve originating commits to be blamed for a bug.
 In other words, it cannot explain the predictions by linking to the original documents causing the classification, although it can rank lines by defectiveness.

-Our case study consists of an existing dataset containing $37,524$ commits from OpenStack and Qt projects, and an extended dataset of $6$ diverse open-source projects containing $140,344$ commits.
-Through a realistic evaluation, we show that our approach correctly classifies a new commit with a median F-score of $0.40$ and AUC of $0.85$.
-IRJIT outperforms JITLine at ranking buggy lines of a buggy commit.
-The contributions of this work include: \begin{itemize} \item{a JIT defect prediction approach based on IR to detect buggy commits at commit check-in time;}
+Despite JITLine's high performance, it was outperformed by JITFine~\cite{jitfine} which uniquely combined defect prediction and localization into a unified deep learning (DL) model leveraging both semantic and expert features of the source code.